unteem/docker-training/exercises/image/README.md

-# build an immutable docker image
+# Build an immutable docker image

 Build an nginx docker image with your personal index.html.
 (default index.html in nginx is located in /usr/share/nginx/html)